I did not arrive on this planet with patience – I had to

 Learning to play

-taught me patience, but my stubborn habits knocked me around a bit
+guitar taught me patience, but my stubborn habits knocked me around a bit

 along the way.
 I was too hard on myself and I hurried so much toward arbitrary